lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 Let's change a PineTime source file...
 And trigger our very first PineTime Firmware Build in the Cloud!

-# Update Our PineTime Source File
+# Modify a PineTime Source File

 1. Browse to this URL...